Wednesday, September 27, 2017

 Alright, time to step in.
 "That settles it.
 Kel and Deb can put some feelers out with the other packs, have them check on their kin, just in case.
 Me, Alex, and Puck will hit up the Keystone, track down some spirits, see what they're saying."

 Kelvin shrugs and Alex looks pleased.
-If only everything life were as easy as pack politics.
+If only everything in life were as easy as pack politics.

 The Little Papillion Creek is a glorified run off stream in the north-central part of Union City that joins up with the (average sized) Papillion Creek before meeting the Missouri River south of the city.
 I imagine it looked peaceful and serene a couple hundred years ago.
 Now, it has the Keystone Trail running along its length; a concrete foot and bike path that covers more than ten miles of distance through town.
 Sure, it's nice, if you're a soccer mom that needs to find some "me time" or a pet owner that needs some place for their animal to shit.